KeychainMDIP/demos/dex-demo/client/README.md

 # Auth Demo – Client (React)

 ### Overview
-This folder contains a React client project for the MDIP Auth Demo’s front-end.
+This folder contains a React client project for the MDIP DEX Demo’s front-end.
 It shows login flows, routes for profile pages, and so on.

 ### Local Development